Medicine as a Career

 - Get significant shadowing and clinical experience.
 Find out firsthand what the profession is like, decide if it is right for you, explore different areas of the medical field and in different settings, and be sure to meet clinical experience requirements of your preferred schools.
 Maintain a formal work, volunteer, and shadowing log (Professional Development Activities Log).

-- Find meaningful summer work and internships and consider the Summer Medical and Dental Education Program (SMDEP) for freshman/sophomores in underrepresented groups and the Idaho WWAMI Physician Shadowing Program.
+- Find meaningful summer work and internships and consider the Summer Health Professions Education Program for freshman/sophomores in underrepresented groups and the Idaho WWAMI Physician Shadowing Program.

-- If of interest, consider getting your CNA and/or EMT certification.
+- Consider getting your CNA and/or EMT certification.

 - Consider getting involved in medically-related undergraduate research and/or in a summer research experience through INBRE or a summer NSF Research Experience for Undergraduates.